 South Solon is a tiny village located in the state of Ohio.
 With a population of 326 people and just one neighborhood, South Solon is the 728th largest community in Ohio.
 South Solon has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

-Because occupations involving physical labor dominate the local economy, South Solon is generally considered to be a blue-collar town.
-42.20% of the South Solon workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, South Solon is a village of service providers, construction workers and builders, and sales and office workers.
-There are especially a lot of people living in South Solon who work in maintenance occupations (13.87%), farm management occupations (9.25%), and architecture and engineering (8.67%).
+South Solon is a blue-collar town, with 44.79% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, South Solon is a village of service providers, construction workers and builders, and farmers, fishers, or foresters.
+There are especially a lot of people living in South Solon who work in maintenance occupations (14.11%), farm management occupations (12.88%), and office and administrative support (8.59%).

 Being a small village, South Solon does not have a public transit system used by locals to get to and from work.

 South Solon is a very ethnically-diverse village.
 The people who call South Solon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of South Solon residents report their race to be White, followed by Black or African-American.
 South Solon also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 17.40% of the village’s residents.
-Important ancestries of people in South Solon include Dutch, German, Scots-Irish, Irish, and British.
+People of Hispanic or Latino origin account for 18.53% of the village’s residents.
+Important ancestries of people in South Solon include German, English, Dutch, Scots-Irish, and Irish.

 The most common language spoken in South Solon is English.
 Other important languages spoken here include Spanish and Italian.